Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose

 \subsection{Cellulose nanocrystals}

-As the most opulent natural polymer resources on earth with many natural sources like wood, bamboo, algae and bacteria, cellulose is widely available and eco-friendly\cite{moon2016overview,kim2015review}.
-Cellulose has many merit attributes like renewability, low-cost, biocompatibility, biodegradability, and good mechanical performance\cite{teo2020towards,moon2011cellulose}, which make it a good replacement for petroleum-based materials.
-As a nano form of cellulose materials, cellulose nanocrystals (CNC) could achieve superior performance, like high elastic modulus (about 200 GPa), low mass density (1.6 $\rm{g/cm^3}$), high specific surface area (several hundreds of $\rm{m_2/g}$) and low coefficient of thermal expansion\cite{moon2011cellulose}.
-CNC have been widely researched to prepare advanced materials considering their brilliant mechanical properties and interactions with other ions or polar molecules\cite{zhu2020stimuli}, for applications like biomedicine\cite{du2019cellulose}, water treatment\cite{yu2021water}, energy storage\cite{liu2021cellulose} and humidity sensor\cite{wang2020flexible}.
-Computation simulations including ab initio simulations\cite{reis2020dft}, molecular dynamics\cite{zhu2020evaluation} and finite element method\cite{chen2016linear} are performed to reveal molecular details and kinetics of CNC.
-Concentrating on the mechanical properties of CNC, analysis from the experimental\cite{diddens2008anisotropic,iwamoto2009elastic,wagner2016mechanical}, computational simulation\cite{dri2013anisotropy,wu2014tensile,chen2016linear} and analytical\cite{meng2018effects,meng2017multiscale} opinions are all reported.
-Hydroxyls and hydrogen bonds usually play a pivotal role in these behaviors\cite{shen2009stability,djahedi2016role,wohlert2022cellulose}.
+As the most abundant natural polymer on Earth, cellulose is a widely available and environmentally friendly resource, obtained from wood, bamboo, algae, and bacteria\cite{moon2016overview,kim2015review}.
+Renewability, low cost, biocompatibility, biodegradability, and good mechanical performance\cite{teo2020towards,moon2011cellulose} are the outstanding merits of cellulose, making it a promising alternative to petroleum-based materials.
+As a nano-form of cellulose, cellulose nanocrystals (CNCs) can exhibit superior properties, such as high elastic modulus (approximately 200 GPa), low mass density (1.6 $\rm{g/cm^3}$), high specific surface area (several hundreds of $\rm{m^2/g}$), and low coefficient of thermal expansion\cite{moon2011cellulose}.
+Owing to their excellent mechanical properties and interactions with other ions and polar molecules\cite{zhu2020stimuli}, CNCs have been widely studied and employed in biomedicine\cite{du2019cellulose}, water treatment\cite{yu2021water}, energy storage\cite{liu2021cellulose}, and humidity sensors\cite{wang2020flexible}.
+Computational simulations, including ab initio simulations\cite{reis2020dft}, molecular dynamics\cite{zhu2020evaluation}, and finite element method simulations\cite{chen2016linear}, were performed to reveal the molecular details and kinetics of CNC.
+Experimental\cite{diddens2008anisotropic,iwamoto2009elastic,wagner2016mechanical}, computational\cite{dri2013anisotropy,wu2014tensile,chen2016linear}, and analytical\cite{meng2018effects,meng2017multiscale} approaches have been exploited to understand the mechanical properties of CNC.
+Hydroxyls and hydrogen bonds (HBonds) play pivotal roles in these behaviors\cite{shen2009stability,djahedi2016role,wohlert2022cellulose}.